Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-MySQL-README.md

 ### Architecture

-This picture shows how the jdbc authentication plugin for MySQL authenticating with Azure AD.
+This picture shows how the jdbc authentication plugin for MySQL authenticating with Azure managed identity.

 ![mysql_design.png](img/mysql_design.png)